 Christmas can be a turning point for those suffering with addictions to seek treatment

 An estimated two million people in the UK are believed to suffer from an addiction of some sort.
-The four most common addictions are also the ones that are the most difficult to cope with at Christmas:-
+The four most common addictions can be especially difficult to cope with at Christmas:

 The stresses and strains of the festive season can bring problems with these addictions to the fore.

 It can become very difficult for people to deal with the financial and consumer pressures of Christmas.
 Difficult family and relationship situations can be exacerbated too.
 There is also a pressure to be upbeat and act as the ‘perfect host', even within a smaller group as allowed by the current restrictions, and there is often a tendency to rely on alcohol for confidence in social situations, particularly in a year when many of us have become more familiar with being socially-distanced.